Blue Sky Laws: 50-State Securities Registration Requirements

 - Simplified compliance and faster time-to-market

-The Tier 2 cost savings is why Acquisition Stars structures virtually all client Reg A+ offerings as Tier 2.
-Even if you only plan to raise $15M (within Tier 1's $20M limit), Tier 2 is more cost-effective.
+Acquisition Stars structures virtually all client Reg A+ offerings as Tier 2.
+Even if you plan to raise within Tier 1's limit, Tier 2 is typically the better path.

-Acquisition Stars reviews crowdfunding platform agreements to confirm they provide adequate blue sky compliance coverage and identifies any additional filings required in your target states.
+Reg CF state requirements vary.
+Most platforms (Wefunder, Republic, StartEngine) handle state filings, but coverage gaps exist.
+Acquisition Stars reviews crowdfunding platform agreements to confirm adequate blue sky compliance coverage and identifies any additional filings required in your target states.

-If you skip blue sky compliance and face state enforcement, defense costs are substantial:
+If you skip blue sky compliance and face state enforcement, the consequences are severe:

-- Rescission offers: Must return all investor funds plus interest
+- Rescission rights: Investors can demand return of all funds plus interest

 - Reputational damage: Public enforcement actions harm future fundraising